 - Talk to your friends about staying safe.
 This is not just about students - the virus does not care about our SCU bubble, so transmission among students will affect neighbors, community members, and people who can't work from home.

 Testing at SCU

-If you are living on or near campus, or plan to return soon to live on or near campus, SCU is advising you to be tested weekly.
+If you are living on or near campus, and attend classes in person, you are required to get tested weekly, unless you are fully vaccinated.
 Here is information on how to get tested at SCU.

 What should I do if someone with whom I’m in close contact tests positive?

 If you are in Santa Clara County, you should follow the county’s Home Quarantine Steps.